 What was the defining moment when you decided to pursue music as a career?

-Sitting in with Louis Armstrong and his band when I was 13 years old.
+Playing on stage with Louis Armstrong and his band when I was 13 years old.

 If you weren't a musician or teacher, what do you think you would be doing now?